 Line 1.
 Complete a separate line for each employer.
-If you had more than five employers in 2012, attach a statement that contains all of the information (and in a similar format) as required on Form 4137, line 1, or complete and attach line 1 of additional Form(s) 4137.
+If you had more than five employers in 2015, attach a statement that contains all of the information (and in a similar format) as required on Form 4137, line 1, or complete and attach line 1 of additional Form(s) 4137.
 Complete lines 2 through 13 on only one Form 4137.
-The line 2 and line 3 amounts on that Form 4137 should be the combined totals of all your Forms 4137 and attached statement.
-Include your name, social security number, and calendar year (2012) on the top of any attachment.
+The line 2 and line 3 amounts on that Form 4137 should be the combined totals of all your Forms 4137 and attached statements.
+Include your name, social security number, and calendar year (2015) on the top of any attachment.

 Column (a).
-Enter your employer's name exactly as it is entered in box c of your Form W-2.
+Enter your employer's name exactly as it is entered on your Form W-2, box c.

 Column (b).
-For each employer's name you entered in column (a), enter the employer identification number or the words "applied for" exactly as shown in box b of your Form W-2.
+For each employer's name you entered in column (a), enter the employer identification number or the words "Applied For" exactly as shown on your Form W-2, box b.

 Column (c).
 Include all cash and charge tips you received.
-This includes the following:
+This includes the following tips.

-• Total tips you reported to your employer on time.
+· Total tips you reported to your employer on time.
 Tips you reported, as required, by the 10th day of the month following the month you received them are considered income in the month you reported them.
-For example, tips you received in December 2011 that you reported to your employer after December 31, 2011, but by January 10, 2012, are considered income in 2012 and should be included on your 2012 Form W-2 and reported on line 1 of Form 4137.
-However, tips you received in December 2012 that you reported to your employer after December 31, 2012, but by January 10, 2013, are considered income in 2013.
+For example, tips you received in December 2014 that you reported to your employer after December 31, 2014, but by January 12, 2015, are considered income in 2015 and should be included on your 2015 Form W-2 and reported on Form 4137, line 1, However, tips you received in December 2015 that you reported to your employer after December 31, 2015, but by January 11, 2016, are considered income in 2016.
 Do not include these tips on line 1.